 Often, prospects start their web journey by doing due diligence and learning how you solve problems like theirs.
 In fact, frequently that’s where they begin their journey on a firm’s website … with a Google search that lands them on an insights page.
 Visitors like these frequently dive headfirst into your firm’s thought leadership and consume as much relevant and important information as they can until they start to think, “Wow, these folks are smart.
 Maybe I should check out what they do and how they can help me.”

 At this point, you’ve moved the client from the learning into the vetting phase of their buying journey.
 They’ve clicked through to a service they think will help solve a serious problem their company faces.
+Now, it’s up to you to communicate with clarity how you’ll solve it.
+And, instill in them the confidence that you can.

 So, what is the ideal and optimal structure for this page?
 There are potentially five sections of content that can be pieced together to allow prospects to kick the tires a bit, see if you might be a good match, and ultimately keep moving forward in their buying journey (ideally a conversation with one of your people).
-These are 1.) the service overview, 2.) proof in the form of relevant case studies, 3.) proof in the form of testimonials, 4.) a late stage CTA, and 5.) possibly a chat box.
-You don’t always need them all.
-But at a minimum, you need the overview, some form of proof, and a CTA.
+These are:

 This is where prospects will be evaluating your service offerings.
 As weird as it sounds, most companies have a difficult time talking about the services they offer in a way that is effective.
 A lot of times, it’s just a long page of “This is what we do!
 We do this!
 This is more of the stuff we do!
 Have you seen the stuff we do?”